As American service members continue ten more years of commitment to Afghanistan in support of Operation Enduring Freedom, we cannot help but think:

 Please stay tuned for more updates — but for now, enjoy these photos of a true American hero, USMC Sgt.
 Eric Rodriguez!

 Note: Operation Gratitude sends care packages to Wounded Warriors recovering in Military hospitals and Warrior Transition Units.
-Learn more about this program and how you can support our efforts here: Wounded Warrior Program.
+Learn more about this program and how you can support our efforts here: Purple Heart Program.